shravya1125/AI-Pirate-Assistant/README.md

 - Streaming audio responses
 - Multi-voice personalities
 ---
 💡 This project is part of my #30DaysOfAIVoiceAgents challenge — exploring voice-first AI interaction from the ground up.
+💬 Follow my **#30DaysOfAIVoiceAgents** journey on [LinkedIn](https://www.linkedin.com/in/shravya-s/) to see daily updates, demos, and progress!